Methimpact/cex.io/README.md

 5: Enter your CEX specific information into the fields(Bot will begin immediately)

+Program currently only purchases GHS using available bitcoins.
+No option yet for amount of bitcoins to keep on hand.
+This will be added to the next minor update.

 Help keep future updates free by donating spare bitcoin denominations to: